Dpdl-io/DpdlEngine/README.md

 Dpdl is a <ins>**constrained device**</ins> and <ins>**rapid prototyping** programming language framework</ins> with built-in database technology.
 Dpdl enables access to the Java platform API and external java libraries and supports the <ins>embedding and execution of ANSI C code, Python and OCaml</ins> language directly within Dpdl scripts.
+Other programming language can be implemented and embedded via a dedicated plugin-in interface and configuration.

 ## <ins>Dpdl</ins> ( Java API + Embedded C + Python + OCaml) = <ins>Powerful and Versatile</ins>